TEAMMATES/teammates-ops/platform-guide.md

 (Optional) To connect your favorite database tool to query the staging environment's SQL database:

+Do note that certain educational institute networks may block connections with GCP.
+If blocked, do try again with an alternate Wifi connection.

 1. Select your instance, and click `Connections` on the left-side bar.
 1. Click the `Networking` tab, and make sure `Public IP` is enabled.
 1. Add your own public IP under `Authorized networks` to whitelist your IP.